Tórshavn: Early history

-It is not known whether the site of Tórshavn was of interest to the Irish monks who were probably the first settlers in the Faroes.
-However, there is absolutely no trace of Irish monks in the Faroe Islands, which is why it is doubtful whether this is anything more than a myth.
 The Viking settlers in the 9th century established their own parliaments, called tings, in different parts of the islands, it being the tradition in each case to hold the ting at a neutral and thus uninhabited place, so no one location gave anyone an advantage.
 According to romantics, the main ting for the islands was convoked in Tórshavn in 825, on Tinganes, the peninsula that divides the harbour into two parts: Eystaravág and Vestaravág.

 The settlers would thus meet on the flat rocks of Tinganes every summer, as the most central place on the islands, although there was no settlement at Tinganes at that time.
 The Færeyinga Saga says: "the place of the ting of the Faroese was on Streymoy, and there is the harbour that is called Tórshavn".
 The Viking age ended in 1035.
 The ting was followed by a market which gradually grew into a permanent trading area.

 All through the Middle Ages, the narrow peninsula jutting out into the sea made up the main part of Tórshavn.
 It belonged to the outfield of two farmers.
 Unlike other Faroese villages, Tórshavn was never a distinct farming community.
 During the 12th century, all trade between Norway and the Faroes, along with other tributary islands to the west, became centralised in Bergen.

 In 1271, a royal trade monopoly was established in Tórshavn by the Norwegian Crown.
 According to a document from 1271, two ships would sail regularly to Tórshavn from Bergen with cargoes of salt, timber and cereal.
 Tórshavn therefore had more contact with the outside world than the other villages did.
 Under the Norwegian, and then Danish rule, government officials made Tórshavn their home.
 All of these things, combined with the fact that Tórshavn was the seat of the ting of the islands, influenced the town's development.